UjjwalOnGit/AllJavaCodes/README.md

 This repo contains:
 - ✅ Basic logic building problems
 - ✅ Input using `Scanner`
-- ✅ Topics like strings, arrays, recursion, math, and patterns
+- ✅ Topics like strings, arrays, math, and patterns
 - ✅ Clean code with beginner-friendly explanations

 ---